 University Survey Advisory Team (U-SAT)

 Surveys at the University of Minnesota are governed by the University Survey Advisory Team (U-SAT).
-Comprised of representatives from University Survey & Assessment Services (USAS), the Office for Institutional Research, the Office of Undergraduate Education, and the College of Liberal Arts, U-SAT aims to create a collaborative environment that allows the University to be more intentional with its resources devoted to survey activity.
+Comprised of representatives from University Survey and Assessment Services (USAS), the Office for Institutional Research, the Office of Undergraduate Education, and the College of Liberal Arts, U-SAT aims to create a collaborative environment that allows the University to be more intentional with its resources devoted to survey activity.

 Student survey fatigue is one issue of particular concern across the University.
 U-SAT is working to address survey fatigue and other survey-related issues, including protecting students from repeated survey requests while respecting the need to conduct research within the student population.